Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: General Results

 \subsection{Generalization to Multiple Independent FL Systems}

-\nan{ Consider multiple FL systems connected to the same power system, each responding to common LMPs but without direct interaction beyond their shared grid connection, and each satisfying the framework in Section~\ref{sec:unifying_framework}.} \nan{Assuming there are $W$ FL systems, we begin by redefining the variables:} Let $\mathbf{S} \in \mathbb{R}^{N\times W}$ denote the matrix of electricity consumption, and its $w$-th column $\mathbf{S}_w$ represents the load vector of the $w$-th FL system, associated with its own feasible set $\mathcal{S}_w$ and value functions $J_w(\cdot)$ and $J_w^{\mathrm{SW}}(\cdot)$. \begin{definition}[Stacked FL Representation for Multiple Systems] Consider $W$ FL systems.
+\nan{ Consider multiple FL systems connected to the same power system, each responding to common LMPs but without direct interaction beyond their shared grid connection, and each satisfying the framework in Section~\ref{sec:unifying_framework}.} \nan{Consider a setting with $W$ FL systems.
+We begin by redefining the variables:} Let $\mathbf{S} \in \mathbb{R}^{N\times W}$ denote the matrix of electricity consumption, and its $w$-th column $\mathbf{S}_w$ represents the load vector of the $w$-th FL system, associated with its own feasible set $\mathcal{S}_w$ and value functions $J_w(\cdot)$ and $J_w^{\mathrm{SW}}(\cdot)$. \begin{definition}[Stacked FL Representation for Multiple Systems] Consider $W$ FL systems.
 Define

 \nan{where $\mathbf{E}_w \in \mathbb{R}^{N\times NW}$ is the block-selection matrix that satisfies $\mathbf{E}_w \mathbf{s} = \mathbf{S}_w$, i.e., $(\mathbf{E}_w)_{i,j}=1$ if and only if $j=(w-1)N+i$, and $0$ otherwise.} \end{definition} We have the following property of GCE for this system: \begin{theorem}[GCE with Multiple Independent FL Systems] Under Definition~\ref{def:stacked-FL}, a triple $(\mathbf{g},\mathbf{s},\boldsymbol{\lambda})$ is a GCE of the coupled system if and only if it is primal--dual optimal to~\eqref{prob:P_GCE} with $J(\mathbf{s})$ and $\mathcal{S}$ as in Definition~\ref{def:stacked-FL}, and with the nodal balance constraint \(\mathbf{p} = \mathbf{g} - \boldsymbol{\ell} - \sum_w\mathbf{E}_w\mathbf{s}.\) The equilibrium price $\boldsymbol{\lambda}^\star$ coincides with the Lagrange multiplier of the nodal balance constraint.
 Existence and uniqueness of the GCE follow under the same conditions as in Corollary~\ref{thm:gce_existence}.
 Moreover, the efficiency characterization in Corollary~\ref{thm:gce_efficiency} holds with $J(\mathbf{s})$ and $J^{\mathrm{SW}}(\mathbf{s})$ replaced by their separable forms in~\eqref{eq:new-def}. \end{theorem}